Can we determine the will of God through prayer?

 people -- whether homosexual, bisexual, or heterosexual -- should be allowed to marry the person that they love with whom they wish to form a lifelong relationships, subject to the usual restrictions

-concerning genetically related individuals and age.
+concerning genetically related individuals and age.|

-The two groups couldn't
+The two groups often could not

 even agree on the nature of sexual orientation -- whether it is a chosen,